 Do you eat when you are bored, lonely, sad, angry, overwhelmed?
 Do you eat to avoid things, to procrastinate, or because you need a distraction?
 Are you stuck in the cycle of emotional eating and the cycle of pain and the self disgust that comes along with it?

-Most of us are emotional eaters from time to time, but for those stuck in the cycle of using food to self soothe or stuff emotions it can be very painful.
-I am going to share a little about emotional eating and then give you 4 strategies that you can start to implement today to help you feel more in control around food.
+Most of us eat emotionally from time to time, but for those stuck in the cycle of using food to self soothe or stuff emotions it can be very painful.
+Following is a little about emotional eating.
+I’ve also included 4 strategies that can help you begin breaking free from emotional eating, end the cycle, and feel more in control around food.